ctvidic/AvySim/README.md

 Functionality and MVPs

 While using this visual representation, users will be able to:

-•	Input necessary data for identifying avalanche type o	Ex: Slope Angle, Snowpack, Temperature, Wind
+•	Input necessary data for identifying avalanche type

+o		Ex inputs: Slope Angle, Snowpack, Temperature, Wind, etc

+o		Ex avalanche types: Glide, Cornice, Persistent Slab, etc

 •	View a dynamic output of one of the nine avalanche types that match their inputted conditions

 •	Associated info for the avalanche type, and an explanation for why it was chosen based off user conditions

 In addition, the project will include:

 •	A production README

 •	Instructions for user, controls

 Wireframe